deknapp/mtg-sim/README.md

 This is a work in progress that I started in late October 2018.
 If you have any questions or ideas email nathaniel.knapp@gmail.com.

 Furthermore, I am seeking full time remote work in backend development or scientific software.
-If you have any advice / leads for me, I would highly appreicate you contacting me at the email above.
+If you have any advice / leads for me, I would highly appreciate you contacting me at the email above.